 Arriving at the San Pedro Central Market is easy, just five blocks west from Cusco Main Square.
 You only need to follow the street between the Society of Jesus Church on the right side of the Main Square, towards the La Merced Convent.

-The food trade in the city of Cusco used to centered in the market that existed from the Main Square to Plaza San Francisco Square but, in 1910, when Manuel Silvestre Frisancho was mayor, it was moved to the San Pedro neighborhood.
+The food trade in the city of Cusco is centered in the market that existed from the Main Square to Plaza San Francisco Square but, in 1910, when Manuel Silvestre Frisancho was mayor, it was moved to the San Pedro neighborhood.
 The location chosen for the project was the “Pampa de Qasqaparo,” which was part of the land that belonged to the Santa Clara Convent.

 The construction of the market is made up of two sections.
 The first was built and designed in 1925 by the French architect Gustave Eiffel, the man who built the famous Eiffel Tower; it was the largest covered area built in the city of Cusco, and it still is.
 The market was inaugurated by the mayor and it was initially called the Mercado Frisancho.